sundararajan-rajendr/SONiC/doc/mgmt/Developer Guide.md

 "QueryParams" struct will be used by the transformer infra to process the Query parameters and will be shared with the app subtree.
 This will part of "XfmrParams" struct.

-The data structures as are give below.
+The data structures are as below:

 ```
 type XfmrParams struct {